IEEE-NITK/blog/_posts/2021-01-07-An-Introduction-to-Disjoint-set-data-structures.md

 # <span style="text-decoration:underline;">Time Complexity</span>

-If we combine the two optimisation techniques that we discussed, the time complexity comes out to be O(α(n)), where α(n) is the inverse Ackermann function, which grows very slowly.
+If we combine the two optimisation techniques that we discussed, the time complexity comes out to be **O(α(n))**, where **α(n)** is the inverse Ackermann function, which grows very slowly.
 In fact it grows so slowly, that it doesn't exceed 4 for all reasonable n.
 So we can say that we will reach **nearly constant** time queries.
-This is one of the reasons why a disjoint-set is so important.
+This is one of the reasons why a disjoint-set is so powerful.

 # <span style="text-decoration:underline;">Applications</span>